jimmysmits/CloudNotes/Terraform.md

 The `terraform untaint` command manually unmark a Terraform-managed resource as tainted, restoring it as the primary instance in the state.

-Note: This command *will not* modify infrastructure, but does modify the state file in order to unmark a resource as tainted.
+🗒️: This command *will not* modify infrastructure, but does modify the state file in order to unmark a resource as tainted.

 ```
 $ terraform untaint aws_vpc.myvpc